 It’s also almost always cheaper to buy Hermes items in Paris rather than the US, so why not splurge on that Hermes scarf you’ll have forever.

 26. Elegant Paris Souvenirs from the Museum of Decorative Arts Gift Shop

 I love visiting museum gift shops, but often times art museums can be pretty limited in the items they carry (think tote bags, art books and coffee mugs).

 I scoured the gift shops in Paris and my favorite for unique items that I didn’t see in every gift shop was the Museum of Decorative Arts.
 This shop carried lots of home decor items and interesting costume jewelery, it’s definitely worth a look.

-27. A big glossy French fashion or design magazine
+27. A big glossy French fashion or design magazine: a Cheap Paris Souvenir

 If you love big beautiful photos and Parisian fashion or design, consider picking up a glossy magazine to throw on your coffee table at home.
-Visit a newstand (now so rare in my home city of New York) and peruse the gorgeous options.
+Visit a news stand (now so rare in my home city of New York) and peruse the gorgeous options.

 I love all French cheese– cow or goat, stinky or mild, hard or soft.
 While of course you can buy French cheese in the US, there is just so much delicious cheese that never makes it out of France (in particular raw milk cheeses).

-I always try to bring back as much cheese as possible, especially if traveling colder months.
-Look for cheese at cheese shops called fromageries (I had not one but several fromageries within walking distance of my Marais Airbnb).
+I always try to bring back as much French cheese as possible, especially if traveling colder months.
+Look for cheese at shops called fromageries (I had not one but several fromageries within walking distance of my Marais apartment).